mopidy/mopidy/docs/releasing.rst

    "Create release" in the tag's dropdown menu.

 #.
 Copy the tag, e.g. ``v2.0.2`` into the "title" field.
 Write a changelog
-   entry in the description field, and hit "Release".
+   entry in the description field, and hit "Publish release".

 #.
 GitHub Actions now builds the package and uploads it to PyPI.